 There are very complex ways of accounting, and there are simple ways.
 A simple one line for everything you buy or sell will work for a small business.

 If you can grasp this and make it a little more detailed before moving onto grander things, I would suggest you try it.
-You will understand you money and business far better.
+You will understand your money and business far better.

-As I said though, if you are going to be overly stressed and you are going to lose even more sales and your creative flare, hire a book-keeper and work with them to make your business better.
+As I said though, if you are going to be overly stressed and you are going to lose even more sales and your creative flair, hire a bookkeeper and work with them to make your business better.